kali/lackr/doc/interpolr.md

     assertEquals("tototata", InterpolrTestUtils.expand(r));
 ```

-It creates a simple interpolr which will replace every occurence of "titi" by "toto".
+It creates a simple interpolr which will replace every occurrence of "titi" by "toto".
 InterpolrTestUtils make
-it easier to tranform chunk test data to and from String.
+it easier to transform chunk test data to and from String.

 ### [SingleRulePlugin](/src/main/java/com/fotonauts/lackr/interpolr/plugins/SingleRulePlugin.java)

-It demounstrates the basic responsibilities of a trivial Plugin:
+It demonstrates the basic responsibilities of a trivial Plugin:
 - getRules() returns the rules
 - createContext() creates the Plugin-specific context instance (when needed)
 - preflightCheck() is called just before page rendering.
 It's a good place to check that everything that should